 where $\set\subset\mathbb{I}^d$ is compact and $Q^*$ is a $d$-quasi-copula.
 The bounds are provided by

-for all $\bu\in\mathbb{I}^d$, and they are quasi-copulas, hence they belong to $\mathcal{Q}^{S,Q^*}$.
+for all $\bu\in\mathbb{I}^d$, they are quasi-copulas, and also belong to $\mathcal{Q}^{S,Q^*}$.
 Let us point out that a similar version of these bounds was presented recently by \citet{puccetti2016}.
 They were derived independently in the master thesis of the third-named author.

 \begin{remark} By slightly abusing notation, we will sometimes write $\underline{Q}^{\{\bu\},\alpha}$ and $\overline{Q}^{\{\bu\},\alpha}$ with $\alpha\in [W_d(\bu),M_d(\bu)]$ instead of a quasi-copula function $Q^*$, and mean that $Q^*(\bu)=\alpha$. \end{remark}